 General Data Protection Regulations (2018)

-- I do not collect data from my website.
+- I do not collect and retain data from my website.

 - Prospective clients using the Contact Form offer their email address purely for the purposes of obtaining a response to their enquiries – their email addresses are not collected or retained.